thuongbuihoai-agilityio/react-training/practice-3/README.md

 - Vite

 # TARGET
-- Understand simple flow in React
+- Understand how to use context, useReducer for state management
-- Understand how to use React hooks and how to build an own custom hook
+- Understand how to use SWR for fetching data
+- Understand how to write unit tests for components

 # REQUIREMENT
 - Adding more features for practice 2